(A) This rule describes the responsibilities of the administrative agency.

 (7) Record receipt of all verification documents, photocopy or scan the documents, and retain copies or images of the documents in the case record.

-(8) If information is verified through a telephone contact, record the following details:
+(8) When information is verified through a telephone contact, record the following details:

 (a) The name and telephone number of the person giving the information;

-(b) The name of the agency or business contacted, if applicable;
+(b) The name of the agency or business contacted, when applicable;

 (c) The date of the contact; and